svliantiss/IdealistaPrivate/replit.md

 ### Data Model

-The application uses four core entities:
+The application uses nine core entities (four for rentals, four for sales, one for agents):

 **Agents** - Real estate professionals using the platform
 - Identity: id, name, email (unique), agency affiliation, phone